 Fix churn in the first 14 days with automated onboarding

 First-month churn is almost entirely an onboarding problem.
 Members who don't get oriented and engaged in the first two weeks are gone by month two.
+Communities running a structured onboarding sequence see 20–35% lower first-month churn than those with no onboarding at all.

 The automated onboarding sequence that meaningfully reduces early churn: